 So who is Green Boots?
 Not many know the real story behind his life or what led him to climb Everest.
 In reality, he's believed to be Tsewang Paljor, an Indian climber who passed in the 1996 Everest Disaster.
 If you ever find yourself trekking up Mount Everest, keep an eye out for some neon green boots.
 They may just come in handy.

 May 10, 1996 marks a sad day in Everest history.
-When a massive blizzard hit the mountain, it took the lives of eight climbers, including Tsewang Paljor, culminating in the highest death count on Everest in a single day.
-Several experienced guides perished while leading groups of climbers with minimal mountaineering experience.
-Though two of the guides died trying to protect their groups, socialite Sandy Pittman received only minor frostbite.
+When a massive blizzard hit the mountain, it took the lives of eight climbers, including Tsewang Paljor, culminating in the highest body count on Everest in a single day.
+Several experienced guides perished while leading groups of climbers with minimal mountaineering experience, like socialite Sandy Pittman who received only minor frostbite.

-Although most are certain the body known as "Green Boots" is Paljor, the Himalayan Journal suggests it may be the body of another member of the Border Police climbing team.
+Although most feel certain the body known as "Green Boots" is Tsewang Paljor, the Himalayan Journal suggests it may be the body of another member of the Border Police climbing team.
 In his writings, Senior Deputy Leader of the team, P.M.
-Das, claims Paljor's body disappeared, and therefore Green Boots may actually be Lance Naik, or Lance Corporal Dorji Murup.
+Das, claims Paljor's body disappeared, and therefore Green Boots may actually be Lance Naik or Lance Corporal Dorji Murup.

-Everyone approaching Everest's summit from the North side must pass by Paljor's body.
+Everyone approaching Everest's summit from the North side must pass by Tsewang Paljor's body.
 His presence and distinctive boots have led to him become a trail marker.
 He passed away at 8,500 meters, so climbers know when they see him just how close they are to the summit of the mountain.